Clinic Mastery Marketing

 The rules don't prevent you from acknowledging that the patient is struggling.
 They prevent you from claiming you'll fix it.
 There's a meaningful gap between those two things.

-The compliant version converts at least as well, often better.
+• Converts at least as well.
 The patient feels respected, not pressured.

 What to do when the agency wants to push the line